 Christopher has been a frequent guest speaker at Tea Party, Republican and other gatherings from Florida to California.

 Before joining the Center, Christopher was President of Blanchard and Company, a two hundred million dollar per year investment firm, and editor-in-chief of the Blanchard Economic Research Unit.

-Tommy Waller is Director for Special Projects at the Center for Security Policy.
-Tommy comes to the Center with more than 15 years an Infantry Officer and Expeditionary Ground Reconnaissance Officer in the Marine Corps and service spanning multiple deployments to Afghanistan, Iraq, Africa, and South America.
+Tommy Waller is Director of Infrastructure Security at the Center for Security Policy.
+Tommy comes to the Center with more than 18 years an Infantry Officer and Expeditionary Ground Reconnaissance Officer in the Marine Corps and service spanning multiple deployments to Afghanistan, Iraq, Africa, and South America.
 His assignments have ranged from conducting basic infantry operations, special operations and reconnaissance in combat environments to assignments in staff planning, logistics, training support and professional instruction.
 His formal education includes numerous military schools and colleges, a bachelor’s degree in International Relations from Tulane University and executive education in high stakes negotiation from the Wharton School.

 In late 2014 Tommy was recruited as the youngest member of The Center for Security Policy’s “Tiger Team” to use President Reagan’s National Security Decision Directive 75 (a formerly Top Secret document containing his strategy to defeat Soviet communism) as the basis for which to craft a workable strategy for the United States to defeat its current global, ideologically driven, enemy: the Global Jihad Movement.
 Along with fifteen other well respected national security experts, Tommy helped draft the Secure Freedom Strategy.
 He now works diligently to educate state and national level policymakers as well as law enforcement on the nation’s grave national security threats and some of the methods to defend against these threats, notably The Secure Freedom Strategy.